bartosz-dude/tmdb-lib/README.md

 ```

-I recommend looking into [build-in fetcher](./src/fetcher.ts) as a reference for making custom fetcher.
+I recommend looking into [built-in fetcher](./src/fetcher.ts) as a reference for making custom fetcher.

 ### Images